tjqadri101/SLogo/ProjectArtifactDocument.md

 ###Frontend Modules: Talal, Viju, and Chad

-####SLogo
-This is where the main method of the program is kept.
-New workspaces are created from this method (workspace panel) as well as other key features.
-The menu bar is also created here.

 ####turtle_graphics package
 This module contains classes that load an image to use for the turtle in the GUI.
 It has a TurtleImage class which implements the ITurtle interface and uses Graphics2D to print all turtle images and their associated trail line.
 TurtleDisplayPanel holds a list of all the turtles to show in the GUI as instances of the TurtleImage class.
 The TurtleImage class is converted to Turtle class or viceversa during communication within the controller.

 ####TurtleDisplayPanel and ActionDisplayPanel
 The TurtleDisplayPanel sets up the environment for displaying the turles and their associated trail lines.
 It also hold a list of TurtleImages.
 This list is used by the controller (in the WorkspacePanel) while passing information to the model and also modified by the controller after processing information from the model.
-The ActionDisplayPanel holds an instance of the TurtleDisplayPanel along with buttons to give user ability to make changes in the display of the turtles.
+The ActionDisplayPanel holds an instance of the TurtleDisplayPanel along with buttons to give user ability to make changes in the display of the turtle.
 The ActionDisplayPanel also has a ScrollableTextArea which shows the current position and heading of each turtle.
 The ActionDisplayPanel is the second main component of the WorkspacePanel (the first being the ProgrammingPanel) and it allows for various display features to be implemented.

 ####FunctionStorage